JGRennison/OpenTTD-patches/README.md

 4. Speed limits - different speed limits for in/out town on one/two way roads.
 Special speed limit for highways (doesn't metter if is in/out town) - one way road with an object on the left (if right-side driving) or right (if left-side driving)

+5. Usage of the second lane - cars will use second lanes on the highways, depending on their speed, probability, breakdown and etc. They will go on the second lane as far as possible.
+In case if another vehicle with higher speed comes from behind on the second lane too, first vehicle will give the right of way - will temporarly switch to the first lane.
+They also will do the same in case they are going to breakdown.

 ## JGR's Patchpack version 0.45.1